Interpreter Design Pattern

 You should prefer to use the __str__

-, and not intended for reading by users, then it is generally recommended to implement the __repr__
+, and not intended for reading by users, then it is generally recommended implementing the __repr__

 method instead of __str__